 Address961 W Alondra Blvd, Compton, CA 90220-3528, USA

-Tomorrow’s Aeronautical Museum (TAM) is a museum in Compton with historic exhibits on the Tuskegee Airmen (the first all-African-American fighter squadron), historic planes and helicopters and simulators.
+Tomorrow’s Aeronautical Museum (TAM) is a museum in Compton with historic exhibits on the Tuskegee Airmen (the first all-African-American fighter squadron), historic planes, helicopters, and simulators.
 The public museum is part of a larger aviation program for inner-city youth.

-Jet Propulsion Laboratories in Pasadena has been at the forefront of space exploration technology from rocket development to the Mars Rover program.
-JPL offers free tours for the general public once a week on alternating Mondays and Wednesdays with at least 3-week advance reservation.
+Jet Propulsion Laboratories (JPL) in Pasadena has been at the forefront of space exploration technology from rocket development to the Mars Rover program.
+JPL offers free tours for the general public once a week on alternating Mondays and Wednesdays with at least three-week advance reservation.

 Army One at the Nixon Library was the helicopter used by Presidents Kennedy, Johnson, Nixon, and Ford.
 Visitors can climb aboard to see what it was like for the presidents to work out of this flying Oval Office.